cmacrury/cmacrury.github.io-old/_pages/about.md

 of Allan Borodin.
 I'm fortunate to be supported by an NSERC Postdoctoral Fellowship (PDF).

 I'm interested in optimization under uncertainty, particularly in the presence of randomness.
-This includes problems such as prophet inequalities, stochastic probing, and online stochastic matching.
+This includes problems such as prophet inequalities, assortment optimization, and stochastic matching.
 A focus of my work is using randomized rounding tools, such as contention resolution schemes, to design algorithms for these problems.